AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/adding_references.md

 contributors: [Marion Shadbolt]
 ---

 The references for the field guide are managed using a Zotero group library - [HumanGenomicsFieldGuide](https://www.zotero.org/groups/4744118/humangenomicsfieldguide/library).
 This library is openly accessible for read-only access but only members of the group can edit references.
+To add members to the group, go to the [member admin page](https://www.zotero.org/groups/4744118/settings/members).
+Here you can send invitations to new members and adjust the roles for each member.

 Each time the website is built, [a script](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/main/var/extract_zotero.py) to extract all references from Zotero and save as a bibtex file (`_bibliography/references.bib`) in the repo is run via [GitHub actions](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/main/.github/workflows/github-pages.yml).